 Other areas to stay in Prague

 Prague is a fairly compact city, which means that there are other areas (away from the city centre) where you can stay whilst still enjoying easy access to the main sights, attractions and amenities.
-Prague 2, 5, 3 and 6 areas, are also popular options amongst those visiting this destination.
+Prague districts 2, 5, 3 and 6 are also popular alternatives with those visiting this destination.

 Prague 2 district

-The smallest administrative district in the country, Prague 2 is home to costly residential homes as well as a number of attractions and amenities.
+The smallest administrative district in the country, Prague 2 is home to some expensive residences as well as a number of attractions and amenities.
 You will find a number of hotels in this area, which lies next to the city centre of Prague.
-This district was only officially created in 1960 but it boasts a range of historic places of interest to explore, as it is thought to be an area that is historically linked to the establishment of the Czech rulers making it a fascinating place to visit and stay.
+This district was only officially created in 1960, but it does boast various historical places of interest to explore.
+It is thought to be historically linked to the establishment of the Czech rulers making it a fascinating place to explore.

 Another part of Prague 2 is Nove Mesto or New Town.
 This is more of a business-based area with good transport links.
-However, there are also a number of key sights and attractions in this part of the district, which includes the Botanical Gardens, the Baroque Villa America, the Gothic town hall.
-There is the chance to visit Charles Square, which is the largest square in Prague and one of the biggest squares in Europe and the biggest in Prague.
+However, there are also a number of key sights and attractions to enjoy in this part of the district.
+These include the Botanical Gardens, the Baroque Villa America and the Gothic town hall.
+There is the chance to visit Charles Square, which is the largest square in Prague and one of the largest in Europe.

 Prague 5 district

 Situated to the west of the city, Prague 5 is actually one of the largest districts in Prague.
 There are a number of different areas that make up this district, which has very good public transport links to enable you to get around easily.
-Andel is considered the centre of this district and has a lot of commercial premises as well as an impressive shopping centre.
+Andel is considered the centre of this district and has many commercial buildings as well as an impressive shopping centre.
 The former film producing borough of Barrandov is also situated in this district and is home to such landmarks as the Barrandov Film Studios and the Barrandov Terraces.